The Outflow of the B335 Protostar II: After the Outburst: H O Ice Column Density from Background Star Photometry

+The F444W filter (brown transmission curve) covers spectral regions outside of the H$_2$O ice feature, but is affected by the narrow, though deep, absorption bands of CO$_2$ and CO.
+This filter therefore underestimates the flux in the continuum.

-As an approximation, we use the synthetic ``F277-F300M'' flux and the F444W flux as continuum points, we linearly interpolate between those two points as an estimate of the continuum, and compute the optical depth $\tau$ as the log10 of the flux ratio of the interpolated continuum and the measured flux at the effective wavelengths of the F300M and F356W filters.
+As an approximation, we use the synthetic ``F277-F300M'' flux and the F444W flux as continuum points, we linearly interpolate between those two points as an estimate of the continuum, and compute the optical depth $\tau$ as the log$_{10}$ of the flux ratio of the interpolated continuum and the measured flux at the effective wavelengths of the F300M and F356W filters.
 The resulting values of $\tau$ are shown in the bottom part of Figure\ \ref{synthetic-photometry}.
 We then integrate this linearly interpolated $\tau$ spectrum over frequency in units of cm$^{-1}$.

 For comparison and calibration, we also determine $\tau$ from the example spectrum, using a second order polynomial fit to the three continuum regions free of ice features and indicated in grey color in Figure\ \ref{synthetic-photometry} (top).
 The $\tau$ measured from the spectrum is the blue spectrum in Figure\ \ref{synthetic-photometry} (bottom).
 The ratio of the spectral to the photometric $\tau$ measurement in this one example is 1.44, and we use this as our best estimate for the calibration factor to go from the photometric $\tau$ to the true spectroscopic $\tau$.